Built on a 2.47 acres site at the Likas bay, the Kota Kinabalu City Mosque is exemplary of Islamic contemporary architecture.

 - All visitors are required to show respect to the place and act politely.

-- All visitors must abide by the rules set by the City Mosque including observing the off-limit area.
+- All visitors must abide by the rules set by the City Mosque including observing the off-limit areas.

 - No food and drinks allowed in the City Mosque area.

-- When taking photos or videos, all visitors must mindful and not pose or act in an inappropriate manner.
+- When taking photos or videos, all visitors must always be mindful to not pose or act in an inappropriate manner.

 - No imitating other religions act of prayer.